Moving Frames: Difference and Differential-Difference Lagrangians: Difference moving frames

-\begin{Proposition} Given a right difference moving frame \(\rho \left(\left[{\bf u}\right]\right)\), the set of all invariants is generated by \(I_{\bf{0},\bf{0}}=\rho\cdot\mbu\) and the set of components of \(K_{\left(j\right)} = \left( \s_{j} \rho \right) \rho^{-1},\ j=1,...,m \). \end{Proposition}
+\begin{Proposition} Given a right difference moving frame $\rho ( [{\bf u} ] )$, the set of all invariants is generated by $I_{\bf{0},\bf{0}}=\rho\cdot\mbu$ and the set of components of $K_{(j)} = ( \s_{j} \rho ) \rho^{-1}$, $j=1,\dots,m $. \end{Proposition}

-\begin{Definition}[Syzygy] A syzygy on a set of invariants is a relation between the invariants that expresses functional dependency. \end{Definition}
+\begin{Definition}[syzygy] A syzygy on a set of invariants is a relation between the invariants that expresses functional dependency. \end{Definition}

 In other words, a syzygy on a set of invariants is a function of the invariants that becomes an identity when it is expressed in terms of the underlying variables $[\mbu]$.
 In general, there are syzygies between the invariants in Proposition \ref{Prop: geninv}, which lead to useful recurrence relations.
-Typically, such relations enable all of these invariants to be expressed in terms of a very small generating set of invariants, $\kappa^\beta$, and their shifts, $\kappa^\beta_\mbJ:=\s_\mbJ\kappa^\beta$.
+Such relations enable all of these invariants to be expressed in terms of a small\footnote{The number of generating invariants depends on the number of dependent and independent variables, as well as on the group $G$ and the normalization that is used.
+Finding a relation between these quantities is an open problem.} generating set of invariants, $\kappa^\beta$, and their shifts, $\kappa^\beta_\mbJ:=\s_\mbJ\kappa^\beta$.

 \begin{Example} As a running example to illustrate the theory, we use the Lagrangian